Amincsed26/Feedify/README.md

 > Your Friendly Neighborhood Social-Media Platform

-Feedify is a full-stack social media web application built with a **Java Spring Boot** backend and a **JavaScript** frontend.
+Feedify is a full-stack social media web application built with a **Java Spring Boot** backend and a **React** frontend.
 It supports user interactions typical of a modern social platform, backed by a relational MySQL database with auto-managed schema via Spring Boot.

 ---